 The proper balance between testosterone (along with other androgens) and estrogen is important for the ovaries to work normally.
 While the specifics are uncertain, it's possible that androgens also play an important role in normal brain function (including mood, sex drive and cognitive function).

 Testosterone is synthesized in the body from cholesterol.
 But having high cholesterol doesn't mean your testosterone will be high.
-Testosterone levels are too carefully controlled by the pituitary gland in the brain for that to occur.
+Testosterone levels are too carefully controlled by the brain for that to occur.

 Part of this may be due to the difficulty defining "normal" testosterone levels and "normal" behavior.
 Blood levels of testosterone vary dramatically over time and even during the course of a day.
 In addition, what may seem like a symptom of testosterone excess (see below) may actually be unrelated to this hormone.

-Problems associated with abnormally high testosterone levels in men include:
+Problems associated with artificially high testosterone levels in men include:

 Among women, perhaps the most common cause of a high testosterone level is polycystic ovary syndrome (PCOS).
 This disease is common.
 It affects 6% to 10% of premenopausal women.